MichielNoback/java_gitbook/05_web/mvc.md

 }
 ```

+The controller receives request parameters from the submitted form using `String requestParameter = request.getParameter("<parameter_name>");`.
+On the output side, it passed data to the Thymeleaf template using `ctx.setVariable("<variable_name>", <variable>);`.
+It is not responsible for any application logic; for that it calls on the model class `PhraseFactory`.
+The controller does not involve itself with the view either; it simply passes the data it received from the model to the View component, the Thymeleaf template `phrase_of_the_day.html`.

 ## Test!

 Create a new run configuration called "phrase" and point it to give.phrase.

 Test the result; try the form submit; change your language; refresh

 ![phrase_request_form2.png](figures/phrase_request_form2_en.png)